arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 At its core, any object is really just data and methods detailing how to interact with the data and with the object's surroundings.
 A class can be an object blueprint, detailing what data is stored in objects defined by the class (called **instances** of the class) and how those objects edit and reference their data.

 Classes use methods called **constructors** to construct objects of their type.
-For instance, the `Point` in `java.awt` uses a constructor to create `Point` objects, each storing their own coordinates.
+For instance, the `Point` class in `java.awt` uses a constructor to create `Point` objects, each storing their own integer coordinates.

 ### Class data, instance data and `static`